-Extremely noisy images, typically acquired in dim light or at high Exposure Indices, may result in inaccurate measurements of MTF and C. Signal averaging, where n identical captures of the same image are averaged, is a classic technique for obtaining better measurement consistency by reducing the effect of uncorrelated noise.
+Signal averaging, where n identical captures of the same image are averaged, is a classic technique for obtaining better measurement consistency by reducing the effect of uncorrelated noise.
 When n images are averaged, SNR increases by \sqrt{n} : by 3dB whenever n is doubled.
 To obtain correct information capacity measurements when the signal is averaged, the noise power is multiplied by n.

-This effect is illustrated below for a camera with a one-inch sensor, which was imperfectly focused, at ISO 12800.
+This effect is illustrated below for a camera with set to ISO 12800.
 A single image is shown on the left.
 Note that MTF is rough and has significant high frequency noise bumps.
-For the average of 8 images is shown on the right, information capacity C is slightly reduced because MTF is better behaved, i.e., there is less spurious high frequency response.
+The average of 8 images is shown on the right.